Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 7.5
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 5
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 1
+- Platypus2-13B (using oobabooga/text-generation-webui) : 8
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 7.4

 ### Question 14: What is the square root of banana?
 Task Domain: Mathematical Reasoning